 The French Riviera, also known as the Cote d’Azur, is the famous coastline stretching along the Mediterranean Sea in the south-eastern corner of France.
 The nickname the Cote d’Azur or Azure Coast was created by the renowned poet Stéphen Liégeard.

-Today it’s regarded as the ultimate holiday destination, offering glimmering turquoise waters, white sandy beaches, bustling nightlife as well as world-class shopping and dining scenes.
+Today it’s regarded as an ultimate holiday destination, offering glimmering turquoise waters, white sandy beaches, bustling nightlife and world-class shopping and dining.
 But what else should we know about this breath-taking coastline?
 Is the Cote d’Azur only a playground for the rich and famous?
-To experience some of its fanciness read these interesting facts about the French Riviera… and prepare to be amazed!
+To experience some of its fanciness read these fun facts about the French Riviera… and prepare to be amazed!

-The French Riviera covers around 550 miles or 885 kilometres.
+The French Riviera covers around 550 miles or 885 kilometers.

-With its amazing beaches, private, pebbled coves, vast coastline the French Riviera is just perfect for a city-beach holiday.
+With its amazing beaches, private, pebbled coves and vast coastline the French Riviera is just perfect for a city-beach holiday.

 Situated on the French Riviera, between Cap d’Ail and Menton, Monaco is the second smallest country in the world.